futres/futres_website/content/data_tutorial.md

       - Template (required field in red)
       - Controlled vocabulary
       - Definition for attributes
+   * Determine organization of expedition (datasets) however you would like (e.g., site).
+FuTRES API already searches based on taxonomy and measurement.
-5. Fill in expedition metadata
+5. Fill in expedition (dataset) metadata
       - expedition title
         - Naming convention: FuTRES_taxon_contributor_locality_time.period_version number or date
       - expedition code
+      - if expedition can be public or private

 <h3 id="Uploading and validating data"> Uploading and validating data</h3>